-An affidavit (or declaration) attesting to the use of a registered mark must be executed and filed within the year following the fifth anniversary and no later than the sixth anniversary of a registration.
-A six-month grace period is available after the sixth anniversary date.
+An affidavit (or declaration) attesting to the use of a registered mark must be executed and filed within the year following the fifth anniversary and no later than the sixth anniversary of registration.
+A six-month grace period is available after the sixth-anniversary date.

 The following applies both to Maintenance and Renewals:

 The affidavit or declaration may be signed by any of the following:

 - The individual applicant, or where the owner is a corporation or partnership, an authorized signatory of the corporation or the general partner of the partnership;

 - A person with legal authority to bind the applicant;